Disability Evaluation Under Social

 by the individual.

 This information is designed to provide a more thorough understanding of the disability programs administered by SSA.
-Following are some of the most frequent questions asked about these programs.
+Following are some of the most frequently asked questions about these programs.

 Q. Who can get disability benefits under Social Security?